vcharco/gocli/Readme.md

   // Now we check what command was typed by the user switch response.Command {
     case "foo":
-      // This is how we get default value of a command fooDefault, existsFooDefault := response.Options["fooDefault"]
+      // This is how we retrieve values.
+First is the name and then the default value fooDefault := response.GetParam("fooDefault", "")
-      // For non required values we must always check if they exists if existsFooDefault {
-        fmt.Println("The default value is " + fooDefault)
-      }

-      // This is how we get a flag param (without type) _, existsF := response.Options["-f"]
-      if existsF {
-        fmt.Println("-f param is set")
-      }

-      // This is how we get a non flag or default param fooVal, existsFoo := response.Options["--foo"]
-      if existsFoo {
-        fmt.Println("The --foo value is " + fooVal)
-      }

-    case "print-history":
-      // For non Text type params, we may need a cast, but the format will
-      // be valid as they were been already checked by the cli limit := 0
-      value, exists := response.Options["default"]
-      if exists {
-        limit = strconv.Atoi(value)
-      }
-      cli.CommandHistory.Print(limit)
-  }
+      fooVal := response.GetParam("--foo", "foo default value")

+      // For flag params, default value must be a boolean.
+Normally set to false fVal := response.GetParam("-f", false)

+      fmt.Printf("default: %v; -f: %v; --foo: %v\n", fooDefault, fVal, fooVal) }
 }
 ```